 - 100% PURE, REFRESHING WATER – With Boxed Water Is Better, you can enjoy 100% purified water with no added minerals – in the most renewable water containers in the industry.
 It’s a sustainable and travel-friendly solution for road trips and kids lunches.

-- PLANT-BASED BOXES – Better than bottled water or can water, our boxes are made of paper from sustainable, well-managed forests.
-You can feel good knowing the 92% plant-based box with a bioplastic cap is BPA-free and 100% recyclable.
+- PLANT-BASED BOXES – Better than bottled water or can water, our case of renewable, reusable boxes is made of paper from sustainable, well-managed forests.
+Plus, the 92% plant-based box with a bioplastic cap is BPA-free and 100% recyclable.

 Canned water is not ideal for winter – cans will freeze and burst in cold temperatures.
 Outside of winter, however, cans are excellent and economical.
 Aluminum does not degrade nearly as quickly as plastic, so they are long-lasting and safe.
 Some brands, such as Blue Can, boast a 50-year shelf life!